Free Shipping

 Importance

-Present in all ciders.
-Concentrations vary considerably from product to product.
-Off-flavour at higher concentrations.
-Supplementation of juice with ammonium salts prior to fermentation can help minimize formation of H2S.
-Copper treatment can eliminate any H2S formed.
+Hydrogen sulphide is present in all ciders.
+Concentrations of H2 S vary considerably from one cider to another.
+H2 S is an off-flavour at high concentrations but contributes positively to cider flavour complexity when present in low amounts.
+Supplementation of juice with ammonium salts prior to fermentation can help minimize formation of H2 S. Copper treatment of finished cider can eliminate any H2 S formed.

 CAS registry number